DATA 419 — NLP — Fall 2025

 Unigram model

 Consider the unigram model case.
-You have dutifully gathered statistics on how often each word is used (in isolation) by the writer.
-So what if you wanted to generate some "sample sentences" by this writer based on this unigram model?
-After a start-of-sentence token, you just randomly pick words for the sentences, one at a time, according to those frequencies.
+After a start-of-sentence token, you just randomly pick words for the sentence, one at a time, according to those frequencies.

-For the author above (after starting a sentence with "<s>") we need to randomly choose one of the words "oh", "you", "bad", "boy", "hurt", or "me", to be the first word of the sentence.
+For our corpus above (after starting a sentence with "<s>") you need to randomly choose one of the words "oh", "you", "bad", "boy", "hurt", or "me", to be the first word of the sentence.
 After all, according to our data, these are the only words this author ever uses.
-(Think about that fact for a moment and consider its advantages and limitations.)

-We're not going to choose uniformly randomly, though, because according to our data on this author, he uses the word "you" twice as often, and "bad" four times as often, as he uses any of the other words.
-If you do the math, we're going to be choosing:
+You're not going to choose uniformly randomly, though, because according to our data on this author, they use the word "you" twice as often, and "bad" four times as often, as they use any of the other words.
+If you do the math, you're going to be choosing:

-(Note that there's no point in choosing the start-of-sentence token "<s>" since once you've begun the sentence, you should never have another start-of-sentence without first generating an end-of-sentence.)
+(Note that there's no point in choosing the start-of-sentence token "<s>".
+That's because once you've begun the sentence, you should never have another start-of-sentence without first generating an end-of-sentence.)

 An example generated "sentence" might be: